 Reorder filters by dragging them up and down in the filters list.
 Choose Add Folder from the actions menu \odot to create a filter folder \square .
 Click and drag to move a filter into a folder.
 Folders can also be put into other folders.
 Hold down the Command key to select multiple filters, or hold down Shift to select a range of filters.
-Font View shows all glyphs that are in at least one of the selected filters.
+Font View will show only glyphs that are in all of the selected filters.
 Select a folder to show all glyphs belonging to any of the contained filters.

-Quickly edit a smart filter or list filter by double-clicking its gear ❖ or list ≡ icon.
+Quickly edit a smart filter or list filter by double-clicking its gear 🌣 or list \equiv icon.
 Double-click a filter name to rename it without opening the editor window.
 Or, select a filter and press Return to rename it.